orxfun/orx-meta/README.md

 );
 ```

-Note that each `struct` can be represented as a queue, type of which can be obtained by the [`queue_of`](https://docs.rs/orx-meta/latest/orx_meta/macro.queue_of.html) helper macro.
+Note that any `struct` can be represented as a queue, type of which can be obtained by the [`queue_of`](https://docs.rs/orx-meta/latest/orx_meta/macro.queue_of.html) helper macro.

-It is straightforward to implement `From` queue for the struct.
+If we want to use the queue builder, it is helpful and straightforward to provide `From` queue implementation for the complex struct.

 Then, we can create a [`QueueBuilder`](https://docs.rs/orx-meta/latest/orx_meta/queue/struct.QueueBuilder.html) with this particular queue type as its generic argument, defining the target type to achieve.
 And we can safely build our complex type.